 Seminars are structured more like a speech or learning approach in a classroom.
 In this method, the lecturer, faculty, or educator delivers a speech or contributes to knowledge with a large group of individuals, like how an instructor addresses a classroom full of students.

-Conferences frequently feature a variety of speeches by well-known speakers, as well as individual sessions where academics show their concepts and data visually.
+Conferences frequently feature speeches by well-known speakers and individual sessions where academics present their concepts and data visually.

 Additionally, several sessions are running concurrently.
 This implies that participants must select the sessions they wish to attend.